Republican Gun Confiscation

 In 2004, the Republican Party dominated the U.S. government's Executive and Legislative branches.
 George W. Bush was president, Dennis Hastert was Speaker of the House, and Bill Frist was Senate Majority Leader.
 They presided over a firearms confiscation program resulting in a homicide rate reduction of 7.7 times!

-Yes, this happened—but not in the United States.
+Yes, this happened—but the guns were not taken away from U.S. citizens.
 The guns were taken away from the citizens of Sao Tome, an African island nation in the Gulf of Guinea.

 In February of 2004, U.S. Ambassador Kenneth Moorefield asked the U.S. Trade and Development Agency to grant Sao Tome money so they could reduce their crime rate.
 The country had a largely agricultural economy based on cocoa, and wanted to become an oil exporter via a joint venture with Nigeria.
 They were granted about US$800,000 by the U.S. Trade and Development Agency.
 The grant was to, among other things, collect firearms from Sao Tome citizens and destroy them.